Princess Leia: The Rise of Skywalker

-In the film, Leia continues to lead the Resistance while guiding Rey in her Jedi training; a flashback presented later reveals that Leia abandoned her own Jedi instruction with Luke after seeing a vision of her son's death.
+In The Rise of Skywalker, Leia continues to lead the Resistance while guiding Rey in her Jedi training; a flashback presented later reveals that Leia abandoned her own Jedi instruction with Luke after seeing a vision of her son's death.
 While Rey and Ren duel on Kef Bir, Leia uses all of her remaining strength to reach out to Ren through the Force.
 Rey impales him while he is distracted, then heals his wound as Leia dies.
 During the climactic battle on Exegol, a transformed Ben Solo utilizes the remainder of his life force to revive a comatose Rey, then vanishes into the Force at the same time as his mother.
 Rey travels to the Lars homestead on Tatooine and buries the lightsabers that had belonged to Leia and Luke.
 As the Force spirits of her two mentors look on, Rey tells a passerby that her name is "Rey Skywalker."

 Rogue One

 Leia makes a brief appearance in the final scene of the 2016 film Rogue One.
 She receives the stolen plans for the Death Star as a lead-up to the beginning of Star Wars.
 Since Rogue One takes place just prior to the original trilogy, a young Leia was required.
 To create this effect, a computer-generated image of a young Carrie Fisher was superimposed over the face of the actress Ingvild Deila.
 Archival audio of Fisher was used to voice the character.